broadcastt/broadcastt-docs/content/references-rest-api.md

 #### Request

-Get users is a plain request so there isn't any additional parameters.
 The request is only valid to presence channels.

 #### Response

 A successful response contains a JSON object.
 The JSON contains a list of user ids.
-It returns an empty list if the channel name is currently unoccupied.
+It returns an empty list if the channel is currently unoccupied.

 It returns 400 Bad request as a response if the requested channel is a non-presence channel.